 |Responsibility||Relationship with colleagues|

 Herzberg’s Theory of Motivation also known as the two- factor theory is based on the principle that job satisfaction and dissatisfaction act independently of each other.
 At any workplace, some particular factors can be attributed to job satisfaction while other factors are responsible for job dissatisfaction.
 These job factors were classified by Herzberg into two broad categories, Hygiene Factors, and Motivational Factors.

 Motivational factors are those that deal with the metric of satisfaction and are those factors that positively act for and ensures satisfaction or motivation over a stretch of time.
 These factors do not deal with the metric of dissatisfaction.
 The motivational factors are those which allow for increased performance of the employees.
 These factors are more intrinsic in nature while the hygiene factors are more or less extrinsic.

-There are numerous factors which can motivate employees as identified in this theory.
-The factors commonly observed that positively influence satisfaction called Motivators include work nature, recognition to one’s achievement, advancement opportunities, responsibility, sense of importance, and inclusion in decision-making process.
+There are numerous factors that can motivate employees as identified in this theory.
+The factors commonly observed that positively influence satisfaction called Motivators to include work nature, recognition to one’s achievement, advancement opportunities, responsibility, sense of importance, and inclusion in the decision-making process.

 Factors for Dissatisfaction – Hygiene

 Hygiene factors referred to those job factors that do not positively ensure satisfaction or motivation over a stretch of time but are those factors when absent causes dissatisfaction and lowering of morale.
 These factors are not positive actors allowing for increased motivation but are positive reasons why an employee should not be dissatisfied with his job.
 These factors are also known as Dissatisfiers or Maintenance Factors because of the fact that it dealt with the metric of dissatisfaction.